kyometori/djsmusic/README.md

     }
 });
 ```
-When track is constuct automatically by given Youtube URL in `GuildMusicManager`, its `detail` property includes:
+When track is constuct automatically by given Youtube URL in `GuildMusicManager`, its `detail` property will includes:
 - `thumbnailUrl` : the thumbnail url of this song
 - `channelName` : the name of channel
 - `channelUrl` : the url of channel